PelumiAdeboye/multinational-retail-data-centralisation/README.md

  - Retrieved store data through the use of an API.
 The API has two GET methods.
 One will return the number of stores in the business and the other to retrieve a store given a store number.
 I used the API key to connect to the API in the method header.
 I then cleaned the store data and uploaded the dataframe to the database named Sales_data in pgadmin.

  - Extracted information for each product the company currently sells stored in CSV format in an S3 bucket on AWS.
 I created a method in DataExtractor  that uses the boto3 package to download and extract the information returning a pandas dataframe.
-I then cleaned the data frame and uploaded it to the data base.
+I then cleaned the data frame and uploaded it to the database.

  - I extracted and cleaned the orders table which acts as the single source of truth for all orders the company has made in the past and is stored in a database on AWS RDS.
 I extracted it by using earlier methods I created in data extraction.
 I then uploaded the dataframe to the database.